 - Selecting Books: On the first day, show your student the Book Box filled with new books of various genres.
-Encourage your student to look at the covers, flip through the pages, and choose the book that feels most interesting.
-If your student needs help with more than half the words on the first page, suggest books with fewer words and larger print.
-Investing time in this process, making it an experience, and building excitement, sets the stage for reading engagement.
+Encourage your student to look at the covers, flip through the pages, and read a page or two to discover if the book feels right to them.
+If your student needs help with more than 25% of the words, suggest books with fewer words and larger print.
+Investing time in this process and building excitement sets the stage for reading engagement and growth.

 - Bookmark/Record Keeping: Assist your student in filling out a bookmark.
 Plan on logging the date and page progress at the end of each session.
 Most students eagerly take the pen in hand to help you with this process.
 After each session, please return the book, with its bookmark, to the front of the Book Box.

 - Book Completion: The day your student finishes reading a book, make it a celebration!
 Present the book with praise and a personal note in the interior.
 Invite your student to suggest what you should write.
 After the note, sign your name and add the date to help make this day memorable.

 - Bookmark Data: The day your student finishes reading a book, please follow the guidance or instructions from your community partner/non-profit for entering the bookmark data.
 If you are inputting the data, take a few minutes to follow the website address (in red type) to do so.
 Then file the bookmark in the folder marked “Used Bookmarks.”
 We use the data to track which book titles are most engaging and the hours of support for each student.

 Reading with Your Student:

 - Tracking Words: Encourage your student to read the book title and subsequent pages with a “powerful reading finger” to track each word.
 If your reader forgets, gently tap the next word with your own finger.
 Readers tend to quickly catch the hint and resume tracking.
 If not, simply say “Finger, please” as a reminder.
 Tracking is essential.
 It helps establish focus, and promotes a strong learning loop (seeing, touching, hearing, vocalizing).